Obtaining Permission: The Copyright Permissions Request is an online course using Copyrightlaws.com’s unique eTutorial approach.

 - Tips for Negotiating Permissions (see 5 tips below)

 - Best Practices for Obtaining Copyright Permissions

 - Test Your Knowledge

 For further information about this eTutorial on obtaining copyright permissions, email us.

 5 Tips for Negotiating Permission

 - What you pay for content is a matter of negotiation.
-Start by determining your budget and the value the content has to you and your use of it before entering into negotiations with the rights holder.
+Start by determining your budget, the value the content has to you, and your use of it before entering into negotiations with the rights holder.

 - If you’re negotiating for the use of digital content, keep in mind that the content may be reproduced in a variety of qualities.
 Include a discussion in your negotiations about the quality of the reproduction in order to avoid a future complaint by the rights holder and possible moral rights infringement (right of integrity).

 - If you’re adapting, translating or adding value to the content, ensure that the rights holder is aware of your use(s) of the content and agrees with your proposed uses.